Astik83/DLNotes/aftermidepp.md

 ## 1. Explain the key elements required for the formation of a valid contract.

+---

+## 1. Explain the key elements required for the formation of a valid contract.

 **Answer:**

-A contract is an agreement that is legally enforceable.
-For a contract to be valid, it must include the following key elements:
+A contract is an agreement that the law can enforce.
+For a contract to be valid, it must have the following main elements:

-- **Offer and Acceptance:** There must be a lawful offer by one party and lawful acceptance by the other.
-Both must agree on the same terms.
+* **Offer and Acceptance:** One person makes an offer, and the other person accepts it.
+Both must agree on the same thing in the same way.
-- **Free Consent:** The consent of both parties should be given freely, without coercion, fraud, undue influence, or misrepresentation.
+* **Free Consent:** Both parties must agree freely, without force, lies, pressure, or cheating.
-- **Lawful Consideration:** Each party must exchange something of value, like money, goods, or services.
+* **Lawful Consideration:** Something of value (like money, goods, or services) must be exchanged between the parties.
-- **Capacity of Parties:** Both parties must be legally capable, meaning they are of sound mind, not minors, and not disqualified by law.
+* **Capacity of Parties:** The people making the contract must be adults, of sound mind, and not stopped by law from making a contract.
-- **Lawful Object:** The purpose of the agreement must be legal and not against public policy.
+* **Lawful Object:** The purpose of the contract must be legal and not against public interest.
-- **Intention to Create Legal Relationship:** The parties must intend that the agreement can be enforced by law.
+* **Intention to Create Legal Relationship:** The parties must want the agreement to have legal effects, not just a casual promise.
-- **Certainty and Possibility of Performance:** Terms must be clear, definite, and possible to perform.
+* **Certainty and Possibility of Performance:** The terms of the contract must be clear and possible to carry out.

+**Example:**
+A contract to sell a mobile phone at a decided price is valid.
+But a contract to sell illegal drugs is not valid.

+---

 **Example:** A contract to sell goods at an agreed price is valid, but a contract for illegal activity is void.